C051/H091. American Lives (3 s.h.) F S SS. Core: AC.

 Cross Listed with Asian Studies 0256 and History 0183.

-An attempt to probe in-depth one of the most significant and controversial episodes of recent American history.
-The history of Vietnam since the 19th century with equal emphasis on the First and Second Indochina Wars.
-The impact of the war on the domestic and international scenes and its multiple legacies.
-Television and film from the period and guest speakers.
+An attempt to probe one of the most significant and controversial episodes of American history.
+Beginning with the history of Vietnam since the 19th century, including the preceding Indochina Wars, this course will explore the impact of the Vietnam War of the 60s and 70s on the domestic and international scenes, together with its multiple legacies to later American culture.
+Will make use of television and film from the period.

 0194.
 Field Work in American Studies (1-4 s.h.)
 F S SS.

 The Field Study internship offers students the opportunity to relate academic interests to a variety of cultural and civic institutions in the Philadelphia area.
 Individual readings and a final report or research paper provide a perspective on American culture.